Repowering Solar Power Plants: Why And How To Do It?

 For the same performance, the photovoltaic system newly equipped with modern modules will require less space.
 That freed up space can then be used to expand the solar farm, which will let you increase your yields even more.

 Besides, the renewed system delivers again 100% target performance at the old, high compensation rates – if you have done everything legally correct.
 You have to be careful in fulfilling the framework conditions so that you don’t lose your compensation claim.
+Active repowering is a clever method of accelerating the transition to clean energy.
+For existing PV systems in operation, steps such as obtaining building permits or static tests for roofs are no longer necessary.
+The grid connection only needs to be extended if the feed-in capacity increases.

 Most common reason for repowering: degradation